Raspberry Muffins

 • Heat oven to 375°F. Line a muffin tin with paper cupcake liners or use cooking spray inside each muffin cup and set aside.

-• In a medium bowl, mix the all purpose flour, baking powder, and salt.
+• In a medium bowl, mix together 1 ½ cups all purpose flour, 1 tsp baking powder, and ½ tsp salt.

-• In a large bowl mix together the sugar, egg, vegetable oil, milk and vanilla extract.
+• In a large bowl mix together the ⅔ cup granulated sugar, 1 egg, ½ cup vegetable oil, ⅓ cup milk and 1 tsp vanilla extract.

-• Add the dry ingredients to the wet mixture.
+• Add the dry ingredients to the wet ingredients.
 Stir until just combined (do not overmix).
-Add the sour cream.
-Stir until just combined.
+Now stir in the ⅓ cup sour cream and mix until just combined.

-• Fold in the raspberries and stir gently.
+• Next, fold in 1 ⅓ cup raspberries and stir gently.

-• Divide the muffin batter into the 12 paper liners, using about 1/4 cup of batter for each one.
+• Divide the batter into the muffin pan, using about ¼ cup of batter for each one.
 Bake for 20-22 minutes or until a toothpick comes out clean when poked through the center.

 • Let cool for 10 minutes then place muffins on a rack to cool completely before storing.